Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 In small fish tanks, the fish are literally right on top of each other.
 These tanks are only a foot tall or so, and even if a fish is at the water surface it is still pretty close to a fish down at the substrate level.

 A big tank like a 55-gallon is much roomier, dimension-wise, and this means you can start to think of your aquarium in terms of zones.
 Most fish have a specific area of the tank they prefer to inhabit and, while they will matriculate around the tank a bit, that is where they spend most of their time.

 There is no valid “rule of thumb” to dictate how many fish you should have in your tank.
 However, there are numerous stocking calculators around the web if you really need hard and fast numbers.

-Personally, when stocking average tropical community fish I’ve always thought about twenty to twenty-five fish were plenty for a tank this size.
+Personally, when stocking average tropical community fish I’ve always thought about twenty to twenty-five fish was plenty for a tank this size.
 On the other hand, I’ve also had as few as seven in a 55-gallon tank.
-Really, it depends on the size of the fish, how much space they require and where they will occupy that space in your tank.
+Really, it depends on the size of the fish, how much space they require, and where they will occupy that space in your tank.

 Below you will read about some suggestions for stocking your tank.
 These suggestions are by no means intended as definitive advice, but only as ideas to get you started.
 You need to take the responsibility of researching your fish before stocking your tank, and you need to learn as much as you can about the species you intend to bring in.

 Here's a look at the three different zones of your tank, and which type of fish to consider for each.

 The lowest level of your aquarium is right down at the gravel level.
 Some fish will spend their whole lives down there, surfacing only rarely and taking occasional swims at the higher levels.

 Many of these fish are catfish of one type or another, but there are other fish and even some critters that will happily inhabit the netherworld of your fish tank.
 They are generally thought of as the “clean-up crew” because most are scavengers that will help keep your tank tidy.